Beware of False Prophets

 There is anecdotal evidence that fewer fetal lives are being saved than the maternal choice opponents would suppose.
 An article published on the Journal of the American Medical Association found that the 2021 ban on abortion in early pregnancy in Texas was associated with unexpected increases in infant and neonatal deaths in Texas between 2021 and 2022.
 During this period, infant deaths in Texas increased from 1985 to 2240, or 255 additional deaths, a 12.9% increase, whereas the rest of the US experienced a 1.8% increase.
 Descriptive statistics by cause of death showed that infant deaths attributable to congenital anomalies in 2022 increased 22.9% in Texas but decreased by 3.1% in the rest of the USA.
 Somebody with more ethical training and authority than I needs to be addressing the moral and societal concerns of pre- and post- delivery medical treatment of suffering babies doomed to die and how, to what extent, and especially if the Nation's churches should get involved.
 "Leaving abortion up to the states" isn't working very well!
 Neither is the belief that one is morally prohibited from voting for "anyone who is pro-choice."

 Trump, of course, realized that abortion was a divisive political concern, and that claiming to be "pro-life" would likely appeal to gullible voting clergy and laity who considered recognition of a mother's God-given right to freedom of conscience and freedom to make moral decisions an absolute disqualification for any elected office.
-On the other hand, more American deaths than all the those in combat in WWII are the direct result of his deliberate disregard of the Covid pandemic!
-In addition, he resumed the federal death penalty by executing more prisoners than any President other than 3+ term wartime President Franklin Roosevelt and the first by a lame duck President since Grover Cleveland.
+On the other hand, over twice as many American deaths than those in combat in WWII are the occurred from the Covid pandemic!
+In addition, President Trump resumed the federal death penalty by executing more prisoners than any President other than 3+ term wartime President Franklin Roosevelt and the first by a lame duck President since Grover Cleveland.
 I fail utterly to see how these facts could possibly be compatible with a "pro-life" attitude.

 What I presumed my pastor was planning to talk about were recent media reports about conflict between President Joe Biden and his Church officials regarding his own "stance on abortion."
 I admit that I didn't pay much attention to these, because they seemed vague and ill-informed, and I don't get my information about what our bishops are doing from commercial media anyway.
 As I understand it, some Catholic bishops are allegedly considering employment of the Most Blessed Sacrament of the Body of Christ as a political weapon against President Biden, a devout Catholic, with respect to this issue.
 If they did, in fact, leak this information in an effort to bring political pressure to persuade him sinfully to violate his oath of office as President of the United States, or if some news reporters just made it up, I say shame on them!
 In any case, none of them seems to be denying the allegation!
 Shame on them again!